Q: What is the Teaching Negotiation Resource Center (formerly known as The PON Clearinghouse)?

 On the Billing Information page, please check the billing address listed, and click Change Address if you would like a different address used for payment.
 Next, beneath Payment Method, click on one of the two buttons on the left-hand side of the page: Credit Card or Purchase Order.
 Enter the appropriate information beneath the payment method of your choice.
 Click on Continue to reach the Order Review page.

 On the Order Review page, please review your order carefully, and click on the appropriate edit button if you would like to change any of the listed information.
-Please note that the dollar amount listed on the Order Review page may not be the total cost of your order: shipping charges will be added for any items physically shipped o you, and in some cases tax will be added to your order.
 When you are satisfied with your order, click the Confirm Order button.
 Your order will not be processed until you click this button.

 You should receive a confirmation e-mail shortly after placing your order.